ZintleFaltein/ZintleFaltein.github.io/content/passion-projects/teaching-music/index.md

  # - HTML
 ---

-As a mentor and music leader, I run vocal training sessions on Saturdays to support and develop the talents of junior choir members in our church.
+As a vocal director, I run vocal training sessions on Saturdays to support and develop the talents of junior choir members in our church.
 By creating a nurturing space for growth, I help build confidence, vocal strength, and a strong sense of community among young singers.

 <!--more-->